-- If this policy is to achieve its objectives, the income producing activities of the College must be well managed.
+- 1) If this policy is to achieve its objectives, the income producing activities of the College must be well managed.
 Anything less than sound management will hinder the College's growth and development and damage the potential for Faculty income.
 It is important that everyone understand who is responsible.
-The Dean is charged with the responsibility of managing the business affairs of the College, including its income-generating activities.
+The Dean is charged with the responsibility of managing the business affairs of the College, including its income generating activities.
 At the same time the Faculty has a great interest in the College's development and in their own incomes.
-The advice of the Practice Plan Committee should be carefully weighed by the Dean. - 2) The Practice Plan Committee cannot advise, however, without sound data; nor can the Faculty evaluate the performance of management or of the Practice Plan Committee without information. - 3) The Dean shall also respond to questions posed by the members at the Annual Meeting, address the membership on the state of the College generally and make specific recommendations as to how the membership can improve the programs or assist in improving the management of the College's income producing activities.
+The advise of the Practice Plan Committee should be carefully weighed by the Dean. - 2) The Practice Plan Committee cannot advise, however, without sound data; nor can the Faculty evaluate the performance of management or of the Practice Plan Committee without information.
+It shall, therefore, be the duty of the Dean or designee, in addition to conferring regarding policy and direction, to confer quarterly with the Practice Plan Committee regarding the costs associated with the operation of the College's income producing activities and at least once each year review with the whole membership the costs of the Plan. - 3) The Dean shall also respond to questions posed by the members at the Annual Meeting, address the membership on the state of the College generally and make specific recommendations as to how the membership can improve the programs or assist in improving the management of the College's income producing activities.